 André Spicer's book is stirring up buzz among those weary of business balderdash.
-The #BusinessBullshit “journey” has already included “content” from BBC Radio 4's "Thinking Allowed," The Daily Telegraph, ABC Australia's "Best Practice", The Guardian, The Times, and Aeon Magazine.
+The #BusinessBullshit “journey” has already included “content” from BBC Radio 4's "Thinking Allowed," The Daily Telegraph, ABC Australia's "Best Practice", The Guardian, The Times, Aeon Magazine and the Financial Times.

 Our organizations are flooded with empty talk.
 We are constantly "going forward" to lands of "deliverables," stopping off on the "journey" to "drill down" into "best practice."
 Being an expert at using management speak has become more important in corporate life than delivering long lasting results.
 The upshot is that meaningless corporate jargon is killing our organizations.